tom-seddon/b2/doc/Debug-version.md

 `Teletext debug` will overlay the teletext display with the value of the character in each cell.

-`Show TV beam position` will show (with a little white dot) where the TV beam is when the emulator is stopped in the debugger.
+`Show TV beam position` will indicate where the TV beam, with a line starting just after its current position.

 # Other debugger stuff